Attacks on parachutists: War in Europe

-On 20 December 1943, a B-17 bomber piloted by 2nd Lt.
-Charles 'Charlie' Brown, after a successful bombing run on the German city of Bremen, was attacked by dozens of German fighters.
-Brown's bomber was seriously damaged, most of his crewmen were wounded, and his tail gunner was killed.
-Luftwaffe pilot and ace Franz Stigler then approached the crippled bomber.
-He was able to see the injured and incapacitated crew.
-To the American pilot's surprise, Stigler did not open fire on the crippled bomber.
-Remembering the words of one of his commanding officers from the Jagdgeschwader 27, Gustav Rödel, during his time fighting in North Africa, "You are fighter pilots first, last, always.
-If I ever hear of any of you shooting at someone in a parachute, I'll shoot you myself."
-Stigler later commented, "To me, it was just like they were in a parachute.
-I saw them and I couldn't shoot them down."
-Twice, Stigler tried to get Brown to land his plane at a German airfield and surrender, or divert to nearby neutral Sweden, where he and his crew would receive medical treatment but be interned and sit out the remainder of the war.
-Brown refused and flew on.
-Stigler then flew near Brown's plane, escorting it until they reached the North Sea and departed with a salute.

 Still, both German and American pilots did shoot enemy airmen in their parachutes, albeit infrequently.
 Richard "Bud" Peterson, a P-51 pilot with the 357th Fighter Group, based in Leiston, agreed that "normally, nobody, including the Germans, would be shooting anybody in a parachute.
 It just wasn't done.
 I mean, there's no challenge with shooting a guy in a parachute, for God's sake."
 However, on one mission he saw a Bf 109 systematically firing at American B-17 bomber crews as they descended in their parachutes.
 After Peterson forced the offending German pilot to bail out, he killed him as he was descending.
 He recalled that some of his unit were nervous that this would invite a retaliatory response from the Luftwaffe.
 "But they had to be there to know what I was seeing," Peterson said.
 "Those guys were helpless, the bomber crews going down".

 Several German sources (examples below) claim that American pilots frequently practised shooting at parachutes, especially closer to the end of the war when Germany had more planes than pilots:

 Thaen Kwock Lee was a B-17 waist gunner with the 483rd Bomb Group, a 15th Air Force unit, when his aircraft was shot down by German Me 262s on 22 March 1945.
-He recalled that he and his crew bailed out in their parachutes and while descending back to earth, they were attacked by German Me 262s:
+He recalled that he and his crew bailed out in their parachutes and while descending back to earth, they were attacked by Me 262s: